 It may be a little early in the season for you to be thinking about spring cleaning, but we're here to tell you that it's never too early to start thinking about keeping your home clean and organized.

 Spring cleaning is unique because most people tend to tackle tasks that they may not usually take on during the year.
 Whether scrubbing the shower or vacuuming the couch, you may pull out some strange tricks and tools to get the job done.

-We're here to help with some home cleaning tips you've probably never heard of.
+We're here to help with home cleaning tips you've probably never heard of.
 Check them out below, and after you've given these a try, don't forget to share them with your friends and family.

-● Soda + vinegar
+● Soda + Vinegar

 Clean hard water stains from your toilets with this easy hack

 Vinegar is a fantastic cleaner on its own, but its uses don't stop there!
 A one-two punch of vinegar and soda will leave your bathroom sparkling.

 How to do it: Pour a 50/50 mix of vinegar and soda down your toilet bowl and let it sit for a few minutes.
 Then, scrub with a toilet brush, drain your toilet bowl, and flush.
 Voilà!
 You'll have a clean-as-can-be toilet bowl with nary a drop of elbow grease required.